chriskrycho/v5.chriskrycho.com/site/pages/about.md

 ### A podcaster

 In January 2014, my long-time friend [Stephen Carradini] and I launched [Winning Slowly]—a podcast about tech, religion, ethics, and art.
-He calls it a tech podcast with other angles; I call it our excuse to talk about literally every part of human existence.
-We’re both right.
-And you wouldn’t be wrong to see it as another spot where I consciously practice <i>public theology</i>.
+He called it a tech podcast with other angles; I called it our excuse to talk about literally every part of human existence.
+We were both right.
+And you wouldn’t be wrong to see it as another spot where I consciously practiced <i>public theology</i>.

 [Stephen Carradini]: https://stephencarradini.com
 [Winning Slowly]: https://winningslowly.org

-Out of that initial experiment (still running!) grew a general interest in podcasting as a medium, and a variety of podcasts I’ve hosted over the years:
+Out of that initial experiment grew a general interest in podcasting as a medium, and a variety of podcasts I’ve hosted over the years:

 - [New Rustacean](https://newrustacean.com)—my 3½-year-long podcast about the Rust programming language, in which I tried something that as far as I know no one else had done before: teaching a programming language through a podcast.